CloveLib/CloveLib/README.md

 CloveLib is automatically utilized by compatible plugins.
 No additional setup is required by server admins.
 Ensure that the version of CloveLib matches the requirements of the plugins using it.

 ### License
-CloveLib is licensed under the Apache 2.0 License.
+CloveLib is licensed under the MIT License.
 View the [LICENSE](https://github.com/mazeymoos0022/clovelib/blob/main/LICENSE) file for more details.

 ---